Partner with us to light your flame and achieve your desired life and business goals!

 Rev. Dr. W. Tali Hairston, PhD

-"I have appreciated the concern and care that Dr. Debra Debi Jenkins has for people and specifically calling out and addressing how race, racism and how this “sweet land of liberty” has been a “land of betrayal, dishonesty and down right poison” for people of color.
+"I have appreciated the concern and care that Dr. Debra Debi Jenkins has for people and specifically calling out and addressing race, racism and how this “sweet land of liberty” has been a “land of betrayal, dishonesty and downright poison” for people of color.
 From the pillaging, manipulation, betrayal and lies to Indigenous Americans, the enslavement and inhumane treatment of African Americans, the taking of land from the Latino community to the throwing Japanese people into internment camps…This is not an exhaustive list, but you get the point I hope of the human greed and betrayal that has caused so much brokenness, hurt and trauma.
 Not just any trauma but complex trauma.
 Where we should be and feel safe in this land, we do not.
 Unfortunately, we are still having to fight for what should be given to us all and that is to be treated humanely, and justly, and to truly be equal.
 Dr. Jenkins’ book is so timely.
 Many people need healing and to know how to practice self-care even amongst being the recipient of betrayal, whether that is from our country, work, family member or friend.
 This is a must- read book which is really a resource for personal healing and care"

 Adrienne Livingston